Start Here

 What if I only have a shaded balcony?

-Should I read the old pillar as well?
+Should I read the beginner renter guide as well?

-The most useful container systems for renters are the ones that stay safe, tidy and removable through weather changes and busy weeks.
-A setup can look perfect on day one and still fail if it creates ongoing friction: repeated leaks, blocked access, difficult cleaning, overfull planting, or container sizes that force daily emergency watering.
+The most useful container systems for renters are safe, tidy and removable.
+A setup can look perfect on day one and still become a problem if it leaks, blocks access, catches too much wind, damages surfaces or needs constant watering.

-A resilient crop mix combines at least one dependable crop class with one optional stretch crop.
+A resilient crop mix combines at least one dependable crop with one optional challenge crop.
 Dependable crops include many herbs, cut-and-come-again leaves and quick shoots.
-Stretch crops include sun-loving fruiting plants that can perform well only when light, container volume and watering are all aligned.
+Challenge crops include sun-loving fruiting plants that need good light, enough compost volume and consistent watering.

 Use a simple before-and-after method: